Dokie74/edge-app/Documents/edgeapp/docs/USER_GUIDE_ADMIN.md

 - [ ] Pulse question analytics updating properly
 - [ ] Manager approval workflows operating smoothly
 - [ ] Error monitoring active and alerts configured

+## 🆕 NEW: UAT Feedback Management

+### Administrator Feedback Oversight
+As an administrator, you have comprehensive access to manage and respond to user feedback for continuous platform improvement.

+#### UAT Feedback System Access
+1. **Feedback Collection**: All users can submit feedback through the red "UAT Feedback" button in sidebar
+2. **Admin Review**: Access feedback submissions through admin dashboard or dedicated feedback management section
+3. **Response Management**: Respond to user feedback and track resolution status
+4. **Priority Triage**: Categorize and prioritize feedback based on impact and severity

+#### Feedback Categories for Admin Review
+- **🐛 Bug Reports**: Critical system issues requiring immediate attention or development intervention
+- **🎨 UI/UX Issues**: Design problems, usability concerns, and interface improvements
+- **💡 Feature Requests**: User suggestions for new capabilities or enhancements
+- **❓ Questions/Help**: User support requests and platform clarification needs
+- **⚖️ Admin-Specific Issues**: Problems with admin tools, analytics, or administrative workflows

+#### Admin Feedback Responsibilities
+1. **Triage and Prioritization**: Review incoming feedback and assign priority levels
+2. **Issue Routing**: Direct technical issues to development team and user questions to support
+3. **Response Coordination**: Ensure users receive acknowledgment and updates on their feedback
+4. **Pattern Analysis**: Identify common issues or frequently requested features
+5. **System Improvement**: Use feedback data to drive platform enhancements and training needs

+#### Feedback Analytics and Reporting
+- **Feedback Volume Tracking**: Monitor feedback submission rates and response times
+- **Category Analysis**: Understanding most common types of feedback submitted
+- **User Satisfaction**: Track resolution rates and user satisfaction with responses
+- **System Improvement Metrics**: Measure how feedback leads to platform enhancements
+- **Training Needs Identification**: Use feedback patterns to identify user training requirements

+#### Integration with Development Process
+- **Bug Tracking**: Integration with development workflows for issue resolution
+- **Feature Planning**: Use feature requests to inform development priorities
+- **User Testing**: Coordinate with users who submit detailed feedback for testing new features
+- **Communication**: Keep users informed about the status of their feedback and any resulting improvements

 Remember: As an administrator, you're responsible for the success of EDGE across your entire organization.
 The enhanced features provide powerful tools for organizational insight and employee development.
 Regular monitoring, proactive management, and data-driven decision making are key to maximizing the platform's impact on your organization's growth and employee satisfaction.